MFauzanAP/Illegal-Parking-Detection/README.md

 # How did we do it?

+> [!NOTE]
-> **Note:** Our team consists of four mechanical engineering students and one electrical engineering student.
+> Our team consists of four mechanical engineering students and one electrical engineering student.
 We had no prior experience in computer vision or machine learning, so we had trouble figuring out what was possible and what was not.
 We had to learn everything from scratch, which was a challenging but rewarding experience.

 When brainstorming ideas for detecting IPCs, one of the first risks we tried to plan for was moving cars being flagged as an IPC. we initially came up with two ideas to combat this: